 - preparing and filing statutory returns

 - ensuring safe working practices, and monitoring and managing staff absences and staff access to systems and facilities

 - staff administration and assessments, monitoring staff conduct, and disciplinary matters

 Our use of your personal data is subject to your instructions, the EU General Data Protection Regulation (GDPR), other relevant UK and EU legislation and our professional duty of confidentiality.

-data controller for the purpose of the GDPR and other relevant data protection legislation.
+Lakshmy Mridula is a data controller for the purpose of the GDPR and other relevant data protection legislation.

 - contacting us by an email